KxSystems/docs-v1/docs/index.md

 </tr>
 </table>

-<small markdown="1">The documentation on the [Kx wiki](http://code.kx.com/wiki) is migrating to a [GitHub repository](http://github.com/kxsystems/docs).</small>
+!!! caution "Migration"

-!!! caution "During migration"
+    The documentation on the Kx wiki is migrating to a [GitHub repository](http://github.com/kxsystems/docs).

-    While this migration is in progress the new URLs will be volatile.
-Your bookmarks to the wiki will continue to work.
+    During migration, the new URLs will be volatile, but your **bookmarks to the [wiki](http://code.kx.com/wiki)** continue to work.
 The search engine here searches only the new site.

 <small markdown="1">See the [terms and conditions](about/TermsAndConditions) for use of this site.</small>